 The European financiers bought up "repudiated" southern state bonds and then began to use their financial power to have the United States federal government compel the southern states to pay off the disputed claims.
 The Rothschilds and the other foreign financier groups also thought they might be able to use their money power to force the U.S. federal government to assume the debts of the southern state banks as federal obligations.
 At its inception, the newly-formed United States had assumed the debts of the colonies; so the foreign vultures thought they might be able to force the federal government to pay off the southern states' debts.
 The issue of "states' rights" versus a "strong central authority" became a national crisis point and the American civil war was the result.

 When reviewing the technology of war above, we saw that this is a very profitable stratagem for rulers.
-The Rothschilds and other European financiers had exacerbated the discord and hostility between the North and the South.
+The Rothschilds and other European financiers had exacerbated the discord and hostility between the North and the South in America.
 Knowing full well that war was their best means of reaping huge profits, these vultures did everything in their power to instigate an American civil war.
 They worked both sides of the street, as usual.

 The Union commissioned Jay Cooke to act as selling agent for its bond issues and Cooke arranged with August Belmont, the New York agent of the Rothschilds, to sell Union bonds in Europe.
 In 1861 the Confederacy sent James M. Mason to England and John Slidell to France to borrow money.
 Slidell was a nephew of Belmont's wife.
 In Paris, John Slidell entered into negotiations with the Erlanger company, confidential representatives of the Rothschilds.
 Slidell's daughter married Erlanger's son.
 Even though most investors in confederate bonds lost their shirt, the Erlangers reaped huge profits.